linrunner/tlp-doc/settings/battery.rst

 * Charging stops when reaching the stop threshold (`STOP_CHARGE_TRESH_BATx`)

-You cannot change the basic behavior described above, because it is hard-coded into the EC firmware by the manufacturer.
+You cannot change the basic behavior described above, because it is hard-coded into the EC firmware by the vendor.
 However, you can control it by setting thresholds using TLP.

 .. rubric::  What charge thresholds do `not`